Moduli of stable sheaves supported on curves of genus three contained in a quadric surface: Introduction

 Let $\PP^1$ be the projective line over $\CC$ and consider the surface $\PP^1 \times \PP^1$ with fixed polarization $\O(1, 1) = \O_{\PP^1}(1) \tensor \O_{\PP^1}(1)$.
 For a coherent algebraic sheaf $\F$ on $\PP^1 \times \PP^1$, with support of dimension $1$, the Euler characteristic $\chi(\F(m, n))$ is a polynomial expression in $m$, $n$, of the form

 where $r$, $s$, $t$ are integers depending only on $\F$.
 This is the \emph{Hilbert polynomial} of $\F$.
+The \emph{slope} of $\F$ is

-Let $\M(P)$ be the coarse moduli space of sheaves on $\PP^1 \times \PP^1$ that are semi-stable with respect to the fixed polarization and that have Hilbert polynomial $P$.
-According to \cite{lepotier}, $\M(P)$ is projective, irreducible, smooth at points given by stable sheaves, and it has dimension $2rs + 1$.
-The spaces $\M(2m + 2n + 1)$ and $\M(2m + 2n + 2)$ were studied in \cite{ballico_huh}; the space $\M(3m + 2n + 1)$ was studied in \cite{choi_katz_klemm} and \cite{genus_two}.
+Let $\M(P)$ be the coarse moduli space of S-equivalence classes of sheaves on $\PP^1 \times \PP^1$ that are semi-stable with respect to the fixed polarization and that have Hilbert polynomial $P$.
+We recall that $\F$ is semi-stable, respectively, stable, if it is pure and for any proper subsheaf $\F' \subset \F$ we have $\p(\F') \le \p(\F)$, respectively, $\p(\F') < \p(\F)$.
+According to \cite{lepotier}, $\M(P)$ is projective, irreducible, and smooth at points given by stable sheaves.
+Its dimension is $2rs + 1$ if $r > 0$ and $s > 0$.
+The spaces $\M(rm + n + 1)$, $\M(2m + 2n + 1)$ and $\M(2m + 2n + 2)$ were studied in \cite{ballico_huh}.
+In fact, it is not difficult to see that $\M(rm + n + 1)$ consists of the structure sheaves of curves of degree $(1, r)$, so it is isomorphic to $\PP^{2r + 1}$.
+The space $\M(3m + 2n + 1)$ was studied in \cite{choi_katz_klemm} and \cite{genus_two}.
 We refer to the introductory section of \cite{genus_two} for more background information.